Fruitask/FT-Welcome-Dev/README.md

 ## Step 4
 Make a CURL or HTTP request using Fruitask API using CREATE method.
 Learn <a href="https://fruitask.com/developer/">here</a>.
 Use this test API ``2fe0e2cf6e158467dffac00e9c7d2704``, and BASE_ID ``R3lwYk1NV0JsaTNaa2J4dy9aaG9CWGNJeFRNR1lZWjkyMS9lMkxSRUt1Y3ZjT2RLT2hYMnpaVlZic2R2TUZKVjlOYlFESkdHRWJvPQ`` using METHOD ``&method=create:row`` and ``data`` for the values.
 You need to pass this value as an object.
-(See the sample below)
+(See the sample format below)
 ```
 {
             "Email": "YOUR_EMAIL",